htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 When a docker universe job is matched with a Docker-capable execute machine, HTCondor invokes the Docker CLI to instantiate the image-specific container.
-The job’s scratch directory tree is mounted as a Docker volume.
+The job's scratch directory tree is mounted as a Docker volume.
 When the job completes, is put on hold, or is evicted, the container is removed.